Prescribing Medicinal Cannabis in the ACT

-a) manufactured in Australia in accordance with the Commonwealth Department of Health regulations; and/or
+a) manufactured in Australia in accordance with the Commonwealth Department of Health legislation; or

 b) imported in accordance with a valid customs import license issued by the Commonwealth Department of Health

-In order to prescribe cannabis as a controlled medicine, doctors should obtain authority from the ACT Chief Health Officer (CHO) under the same process which currently applies for other controlled medicines such as opiates and amphetamines.
-Only registered medical practitioners can apply for an authority to prescribe a controlled medicine for one of their patients.
+In order to prescribe cannabis as a controlled medicine, prescribers must obtain approval from the ACT Chief Health Officer (CHO) through the same process which currently applies for other controlled medicines such as opiates and amphetamines.
+A prescriber can apply for an approval to prescribe a controlled medicine for one of their patients.

 NB: Cannabidiol (when containing no more than 2% of other cannabinoids) is a schedule 4 medicine, and as such no ACT Health authorisation is required.

-Commonwealth Government regulations also require a doctor who wishes to prescribe medicinal cannabis to obtain an authority to prescribe from the TGA.
+Commonwealth Government legislation also requires a prescriber who wishes to prescribe medicinal cannabis to obtain an authority to prescribe from the Therapeutic Goods Administration(TGA).
 Prescribers may submit their application at the same time as their TGA application, however applications will not be approved by ACT Health until TGA approval has been obtained.

-Information regarding obtaining authorised prescriber approval from the TGA can be found on the TGA website at https://www.tga.gov.au/
+Information about obtaining authorised prescriber approval from the TGA can be found on the TGA website at https://www.tga.gov.au/

 Information regarding importation of medicinal cannabis products can be found on the Office of Drug Control website at https://www.odc.gov.au/